 JMPHS is a college preparatory high school that promotes student ownership of learning through a contentrich liberal arts curriculum emphasizing science, technology, engineering, and math (STEM).
-It is Madison County's only charter high school and was created to provide a public education option for parents and students that did not exist.
+It was created to provide a public education option for parents and students that did not exist.
 Opening in August 2013 with a 9th grade class of 40 students, JMPHS currently serves Grades 9 - 12 with a maximum capacity of 200 students (50 students in each grade).
-Operations grew significantly in the fourth year with 197 students in Grades 9 - 12 with ten full-time instructors, one part-time instructor, three school administrators, an administrative assistant, a paraprofessional, a school counselor, and two custodians.
+Operations remained consistent with prior year with 187 students in Grades 9 - 12 with nine full-time instructors, two part-time instructors, three school administrators, an office manager, a school counselor, a records coordinator, and two custodians.